Serving Manatee County since 1923

-We offer a free, community dinner nightly beginning at 5 pm.
-Anyone is welcome to attend, but we are requiring dinner attendees to have a meal card.
-Cards can be picked up at 1204 14th Street West.
+We offer a free, community dinner each weeknight beginning at 5 pm.
+Anyone is welcome to attend.
 Please call 941-748-5110 for more information.

 In addition to feeding, we provide shelter.
 We offer shelter in the form of emergency overnight stays and associated case management programs.
-The Pathway of Hope program assists motivated families seeking security and stability in their lives.
+The Pathway of Hope (see info under the services heading) program assists motivated families seeking security and stability in their lives.

 Emergency Disaster Services

 Did you know The Salvation Army is involved with natural disaster relief efforts?
 The Salvation Army of Manatee County sent staff and volunteers to North Carolina to help respond to clean-up and recovery efforts after Hurricane Florence in 2018, as well as to Florida's Panhandle after Hurricane Michael.
 Learn more about Emergency Disaster Services.